-- We will take the final 8 numeric digits of the last Binance chain hash value at 11:59 PM (UTC) on the specified day of this promotion period as the winning number.
+- We will take the final 9 numeric digits of the last Binance Chain hash value at 11:59 PM (UTC) on the specified day of the promotion period as the winning number.

-- We will then use this winning number to match User IDs from the first digit onward.
-The lucky winners whose IDs have the most consecutive identical digits will win the lucky draw.
+- We will then use the winning number to match the UIDs from the first digit onwards.
+Users whose UIDs have the most consecutive identical digits will win the reward.

-- If the number of matches exceeds the number of winners, we will then further select winners based on their User IDs in ascending order (The earlier the registration time, the lower the UID number).
+- If the number of matches exceeds the number of winners, we will then further select winners based on their UIDs in ascending order (Remarks: the earlier the registration time, the smaller the UID number).

 - For example: